moomoolive/fitnessTracker/code/client/libraries/README.md

 ## IO-operations

 All IO operations (requests for example) are found under the IO folder.
 They follow the same structure as above.

+## Testing

+Because jest is being used for unit tests use the commonJS syntax for imports (eg. 'require("./path/to/module")')